BarbriSFCourseDetails

 Seyfarth Shaw LLP

 Mr. Fosse focuses on all the tax, securities, corporate and accounting issues related to executive and equity compensation arrangements.
 He works with publicly traded, private, non-profit and government clients in the design, implementation and operation of domestic and international executive nonqualified and supplemental deferred compensation plans, as well as equity-based and other long-term incentive compensation arrangements.
-He regularly advises clients regarding handling employee benefit matters in corporate mergers, acquisitions, divestitures, initial public offerings and other corporate transactions.
+Mr. Fosse regularly advises clients regarding handling employee benefit matters in corporate mergers, acquisitions, divestitures, initial public offerings and other corporate transactions.

 J. Marc Fosse